Agent-Based Optimal Control for Image Processing: Total variation minimisation

 The key observation for ADMM is that, for any fixed $\mu$, the cost functional $L$ presents the same minimisers of

-As a consequence, for the minimisation in the $u$ variable we can adapt Algorithm \ref{alg:dal}, substituting the final cost $J$ in the augmented Lagrangian formulation with the new $\tilde L$, assuming for the moment that $v$ is also fixed.
+As a consequence, for the minimisation in the $c$ variable we can adapt Algorithm~\ref{alg:dal}, substituting the final cost $J$ in the augmented Lagrangian formulation with the new $\tilde L$, assuming for the moment that $v$ is also fixed.
 With this procedure, we get to an optimality system that is the same as \eqref{eq:opt_system}, except for equation \eqref{eq:opt_system-b}.
-As a matter of fact, we now have
+After some computations, we get